rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 about 3 million doses of vaccine a day.
 That is about 1 billion doses per year or about 1/15th of the quantity needed for COVID-19 but not necessarily available.
-Similarly, global vaccine capacity for influenza (in 2009) was 900 million doses
+Similarly, global vaccine capacity for influenza (in 2009) was 900 million doses.[^69]
-[^69].
 Substantial components of manufacturing capacity (e.g. - for fill and finish) can be repurposed across vaccines, but not all manufacturing can be repurposed.
-Global coordination of investment in new plants should ensure the most efficient use of manufacturing capacity [^93].
+Global coordination of investment in new plants should ensure the most efficient use of manufacturing capacity.[^93]

 The vaccine supply chain consists of: (1) sourcing of raw materials and consumables used for vaccine drug substance and drug product manufacturing, and (2) the distribution of the finished product.
-In both cases, the supply chain consists of a series of transportation and storage steps
-[^107].
-The sourcing of material and consumables as well as the distribution and administration of vaccines might be disrupted by the pandemic itself if and when borders are closed, or transportation and travel is restricted, personnel become ill, raw material or consumable manufacturing
+In both cases, the supply chain consists of a series of transportation and storage steps.[^107] The sourcing of material and consumables as well as the distribution and administration of vaccines might be disrupted by the pandemic itself if and when borders are closed, or transportation and travel is restricted, personnel become ill, raw material or consumable manufacturing